Have leftover mashed potatoes and don’t know what to do with them? Turn them into these leftover mashed potato waffles for a mess-free lunch!

 Mashed potato waffles served with green beans and mashed potatoes.

-Mashed potatoes are so creamy and delicious, but they can be such a mess for our little ones to eat.
-I know that when I serve my little guy mashed potatoes, some of it ends up in his mouth, but most of it ends up on the highchair, floor, bib, and all over his face.
-These waffles are a great way to repurpose leftovers and easy for little ones to pick up and hold!
+Mashed potatoes are so creamy and delicious, but they can sometimes be a mess for little ones to eat.
+I know that when I serve my little guy mashed potatoes, some end up in his mouth, but most of it ends up on the highchair, floor, bib, and all over his face.
+These waffles are a great way to repurpose leftovers and are easy for little ones to pick up and hold!

 Here is what you’ll need to make these leftover mashed potato waffles: